 During its four-year run The Beat was an invaluable source of information about the changing music scene of the 1960s, featuring exclusive interviews with singers, musicians, and producers as well as concert updates and record reviews.
 Columnists included Tony Barrow, the Beatles' publicist, and Derek Taylor, former assistant to Brian Epstein.

 This online collection has been assembled from private resources and copies donated by generous people around the country.
 You can read the entire run of the newspaper, from February 25, 1965 to May 4, 1968.
-Also available are fifteen of the twenty known KRLA Beat newsletters issued to KRLA fans from October 1964 to February 1965.
+Also available are sixteen of the twenty known KRLA Beat newsletters issued to KRLA fans from October 1964 to February 1965.

 To read about The Beat's history, hear a sample of KRLA airchecks, or explore individual issues, click any tab at the top of the page.
 If you run into any problems, please contact the webmaster for assistance.
 Issues are listed in chronological order.

-We're missing just five newsletter-style issues from the KRLA Beat's earliest era.
+We're missing just four newsletter-style issues from the KRLA Beat's earliest era.
 If you own an issue not represented here and can provide a photocopy from your own collection for scanning, feel free to contact the webmaster.
 We'll be most grateful and will reimburse all expenses and postage.
 If you have airchecks or original broadcasts and would like to share, please let us know.

 Also for your pleasure: various airchecks (tapes of actual historical broadcasts), which you can hear on your computer, iPad, or iPhone, as well as a blog, where periodic articles discuss the history of KRLA 1110, the Beat, and related topics.

 News note: a new KRLA Beat issue, February 12, 1965, has been added as of December 9, 2013.
 Many thanks to Scott of National Sky Archives for the scan!